 From Narcisse Noir to Vétiver Infini and our tobaccos, each fragrance of the House is an ode to her bold personality.

 “After all, gender only exist at CARON to be transgressed!
-Because being double, to be plural and to be proud of it, it something that renders you profoundly unique”.
+Because being double, being plural and being proud of it is something that renders you profoundly unique”.